bollu/bollu.github.io/README.md

 - For morphisms, suppose we are given an arrow `f: Y → Y'` in `E_J`.
 Then we use the cartesianity of the lifted morphism to give us the lift.
 Mediatate on the below diagram:

+####  Split Fibrations

+- A fibration is split if the cartesian lift of identity is identity, and the cartesian lift of compositions is the composition of the lifs (ie, the lifting is functorial).

 # Simple Type Theory via Fibrations